Postcode area: NR13.

 Healthcare: Medical services include GP surgeries serving the area, with appointments accessible to registered patients.
 NHS dentists operate locally, though demand may exceed supply.
 More specialist healthcare is accessed in Norwich, which is readily available by short journeys.

 Recreation and Leisure: Parks and green spaces are expanding as development progresses, with new community facilities being added.
-The village benefits from proximity to the Norfolk Broads for boating and water sports, Blickling Hall (National Trust property) nearby, and Norwich’s cultural amenities within easy reach.
+The village benefits from proximity to the Norfolk Broads for boating and water sports, with Norwich’s cultural amenities within easy reach.
 Local pubs, cafes, and community facilities provide village social hubs.

-Supermarkets and Groceries: Main supermarkets are located in Norwich or nearby Sprowston, typically 2-5 miles away.
+Supermarkets and Groceries: Main supermarkets are located in Norwich or nearby Sprowston, typically 2 to 5 miles away.
 Local convenience stores meet day-to-day needs, and online shopping options provide alternatives to in-person shopping.

-Community Facilities: Community centers, libraries (via outreach or nearby facilities), and village halls support community life.
+Community Facilities: Community centres, libraries (via outreach or nearby facilities), and village halls support community life.
 The development of new facilities as part of the growth plan is expanding options for residents.

 Green Spaces and Nature

 Rackheath’s setting in Norfolk’s rural landscape means green spaces are abundant.
 The village is surrounded by farmland and countryside, with footpaths providing walking access through the broader area.
-The Norfolk Broads are approximately 10-12 miles away, offering boating, walking, and wildlife opportunities within reasonable driving distance.
+The Broads at Wroxham and Salhouse are a short drive away, offering boating, walking, and wildlife opportunities.

 New developments are incorporating parks, green corridors, and open spaces as required elements.
 These new amenities are enhancing the village’s recreational offer and providing quality outdoor space for families.
 The relatively flat Norfolk terrain makes walking and cycling pleasant and accessible for all ages.